Royal free city

-A royal free city, or free royal city (Latin: libera regia civitas), was the official term for the most important cities in the Kingdom of Hungary from the late 12th century to the Hungarian Revolution of 1848.
+A royal free city, or free royal city (libera regia civitas), was the official term for the most important cities in the Kingdom of Hungary from the late 12th century to the Hungarian Revolution of 1848.

 The cities were granted certain privileges by the King of Hungary to prevent their control by the Hungarian nobility, hence "royal", and exercised some self-government in relation to their internal affairs and so were "free".
 From the late 14th century, the elected envoys of the royal free cities participated in the sessions of the Hungarian Diet and so they became part of the legislature.
 This list also includes cities in the Kingdom of Croatia and the Banate of Bosnia, which were part of the Lands of the Hungarian Crown.

+A royal town had a ruling council, usually with members elected for life, and was headed by a prior (a prince or a mayor), who in turn had a captain and a judge, which were all temporary elected positions.
+All citizens were considered ennobled.

 The term "royal free city" in the kingdom's languages is as follows: